uadozz/buddies/README.md

 # Buddies

-Get Involved In Sports and Activities With Your Buddies.
+Get involved in sports and other activities with your buddies.
+Search for events nearby.
+Organize your team and start a competition.
  #Hackaton Project